 To investigate these points, we composite CWV, CLW, and precipitation rate on locally high CWV.
 However, we then center our composite window not on these maxima, but on the crossing point from below to above 54 mm CWV that precedes and occurs closest to the maxima in each case (even if this is up to two weeks before the beginning of the initial time window used to identify maxima).
+We choose 54 mm because it is near the base of the sharp increase seen in Fig. 7a and near the center of the transition to high precipitation probability in Fig. 10.

 These composites, which include 304 events, are shown in Fig. 12.
-Note that there is indeed a rather sharp increase of precipitation rate, and an even more pronounced sharp increase in CLW, in addition to the sharp increase in CWV that is partly a product of the compositing method.
+Note that there is indeed a rather sharp increase of precipitation rate and an even more pronounced sharp increase in CLW, in addition to the sharp increase in CWV that is partly a product of the compositing method.
 The values of CLW and precipitation respond immediately, although the increases are relatively small compared with those in Fig. 7, in which composites are centered on the relatively narrow deep convective peaks.

-To measure this effect further, we composite precipitation rate over one hour starting at the first precipitation at or following the transition to 54 mm CWV (zero lag in Fig. 12), excluding events with missing values (291 events total).
-This composite, shown in the inset of Fig. 12c, shows higher maximum values than in the main composite of Fig. 12c, as expected-there is fairly large variability in the start time for precipitation, with a median of 117 min, a mean of 350 min, and an interquartile distance of 267 minutes (as shown by the bars and carat in Fig. 12a).
+To measure this effect further, we composite precipitation rate over one hour starting at the first precipitation at or following the transition to 54-mm CWV (zero lag in Fig. 12), excluding events with missing values (291 events total).
+This composite, shown in the inset of Fig. 12c, shows higher maximum values than in the main composite of Fig. 12c, as expected-there is fairly large variability in the start time for precipitation, with a median of 1.95 h, a mean of 5.83 h, and an interquartile distance of 3.13 h (as shown by the vertical bars and caret in Fig. 12a).
 In addition, 5% of the events had already started at zero lag, and these are counted as having zero start time.
-Since the median start time is about 2 hr, this gives a probability of not raining in this time of 50%.
-We can compare this to the probability of no rain in the next hour (given no rain at time zero) in Fig. 10b, which is about 0.8 at 54 mm CWV-for two hours, the probability drops to $0.8^2 = 0.64$, which is fairly consistent.
+Since the median start time is about 2 h, this gives a probability of not raining in this time of 50%.
+We can compare this to the probability of no rain in the next hour (given no rain at time zero) in Fig. 10b, which is about 0.8 at 54 mm CWV-for two hours, the probability drops to $0.8^2 =$ 0.64, which is fairly consistent.
 Also, the precipitation rate composited over these different events peaks near the beginning, as expected from the compositing criteria, but remains fairly high throughout the period, suggesting that, once started, many events last an hour or more.